-Multiple 3rd-party evaluations, including one by the Maine Center for Public Health, have found RSVP to be highly effective at changing attitudes, behaviors, and beliefs about sexism, sexual harassment, and gender-based violence.
+Multiple 3rd-party evaluations, including this one by the Maine Center for Public Health, have found RSVP to be highly effective at changing attitudes, behaviors, and beliefs about sexism, sexual harassment, and gender-based violence.
 Over 75% of respondents showed an increased willingness to intervene as bystanders in gender-violent situations.
 Our self-administered student evaluations show that over 95% of participants leave knowing how to safely intervene if someone's behavior (online or in-person) makes them feel unsafe.

 RSVP Middle School Program (RSVP-MS)

-A study by The University of New Hampshire and Rutgers University validated the positive impacts on adolescent males, including broadening their emotional capacity and shifting attitudes about male power, gender equity, and coercion in relationships.
+This study by The University of New Hampshire and Rutgers University validated the positive impacts on adolescent males, including broadening their emotional capacity and shifting attitudes about male power, gender equity, and coercion in relationships.
 The findings of this study are published in a peer-reviewed article in the 2019 Children and Youth Services Review journal.

 High Schools served:

 Biddeford | Bonny Eagle | Calais | Cape Elizabeth | Casco Bay | Deering | Freeport | Glickman Academy | Gorham | Harpswell Coastal Academy | Hebron Academy | Kennebunk | Lewiston | Loring Job Corps Center (Limestone) | Machias Memorial | Madison | Maine Coast Waldorf | Maranacook | Monmouth Academy | Mt.
 Ararat | North Yarmouth Academy | Portland | Sacopee Valley | Sanford | Scarborough | Shead (Eastport) | South Portland | Spruce Mountain (Jay) | Thorton Academy | Washington Academy (East Machias) | Waterville | Westbrook | Windham | Woodland | Yarmouth